Indiana Car Accident Compensation Laws

 The other is that when the government is the party at fault, Indiana limits the compensation available to $700,000 per person, up to a total of $5,000,000 per accident.
 Additionally, Indiana rapidly accelerates the time limit, leaving injured parties only 270 days to file a case against the state, or 180 days against a city or county.

 Indiana's lightning fast deadlines for filing a claim against the government could leave you without compensation for your injuries.
 Even if the party at fault for your damages was not a government representative, modified comparative negligence laws can make it tough to estimate how much you will be able to recover for your injuries.
-If you need help navigating Indiana car accident compensation laws, get a free claim evaluation from an Indiana attorney.
+If you need help navigating Indiana car accident compensation laws, get in touch with an Indiana attorney.

 Contact a qualified attorney.